stevemandl/meter-anomaly-cron/README.md

 ### Tools
 A code editor such as Visual Studio Code is recommended.
 See https://code.visualstudio.com/docs for information about vscode.

-When working with AWS resources such as lambda functions, the AWS CLI is useful.
-See https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+When working with AWS resources such as lambda functions, the AWS and AWS SAM CLI are useful.
+See https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html and https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html

 ### Testing
 Run the npm test suite for js and ts source code: